tooka-org/tooka/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots**
+**Logs**
-If applicable, add screenshots to help explain your problem.
+If applicable, add logs to help us debug the issue faster.
+You can [check the wiki](https://github.com/Benji377/tooka/wiki/Configuration#-what-you-can-configure) on how to retrieve them.

 **Desktop (please complete the following information):**
  - OS: [e.g. iOS]